Dave Davies of The Kinks: The ClassicRockHistory.com Interview

 “It’s not always easy to love someone,” Davies continues.
 “But the love was always there.
 We’d argue, and sometimes we wouldn’t talk for ages.
 But it didn’t matter; we could always set all of that aside, find common ground, and do something creative.
 So, our love, bond, and creative respect for each other gave us a lot of space to venture around and stay in the proper mindset.”

 Though The Kinks folded their proverbial tent in 1996, their legacy looms large.
 Now 30 years after their final studio offering, Phobia (1993), fans of the British stalwarts are still clamoring for more.
-To that end, Dave and Ray Davies, along with Mick Avalon, have heard their fan’s calls, leading to the release of The Journey – Part 1 —an expansive set covering The Kinks’ 1964—1975 era.
+To that end, Dave and Ray Davies, along with Mick Avory, have heard their fan’s calls, leading to the release of The Journey – Part 1 —an expansive set covering The Kinks’ 1964—1975 era.

-When asked about The Journey, Davies quipped: “It’s a compilation we’re putting together with our record company, BMG Music, that will cover 1964 through 1975: myself, Ray [Davies], and Mick [Avory] hand-picked the songs.
+When asked about The Journey, Davies quipped: “It’s a compilation we’re putting together with our record company, BMG Music, that will cover 1964 through 1975: myself, Ray Davies, and Mick Avory hand-picked the songs.
 We put a lot of thought into which ones we’d pick, especially regarding how they had affected people’s lives.
 We’re very excited about it in celebration of 60 years of The Kinks.”

 Dave Davies dialed in with ClassicRockHistory.com to dig into The Journey – Part 1, his memories of The Kinks’ formative years, and the writing and recording of some of the band’s most iconic music.